lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 :numref:`fig-fmi-me-20-state-machine` shows the state machine for calling an FMU 2.0 for Model Exchange.
 To communicate with EnergyPlus, we are using the same API and calling sequence.
-As shown in :numref:`fig-partition-envelop-room-hvac`, the EnergyPlus FMU is invoked at a variable time step.
+As shown in :numref:`fig-partition-envelop-room-hvac`, the EnergyPlus envelope model is invoked at a variable time step.
-Therefore, data is exchanged within the mode labelled *Continuous Time Mode* in :numref:`fig-fmi-me-20-state-machine`.
+Therefore, for the envelope model, data is exchanged within the mode labelled *Continuous Time Mode* in :numref:`fig-fmi-me-20-state-machine`.
 Internally, EnergyPlus samples its heat conduction model at the envelope time step :math:`\Delta t_z`.
 EnergyPlus needs to report this to the FMI interface.
 To report such time events, the FMI interface uses a C structure called ``fmi2EventInfo`` which is implemented as follows: